FortAwesome/wordpress-fontawesome/DEVELOPMENT.md

 [See also tips on using SVN with WordPress Plugins](https://developer.wordpress.org/plugins/wordpress-org/how-to-use-subversion/#editing-existing-files).

+13. OPTIONAL: Test Installation from WordPress Plugins Directory

+Once the trunk has been committed above, this new version is available as the current "Development Version", available for download as a ZIP file from the plugin's [Advanced View](https://wordpress.org/plugins/font-awesome/advanced/).
+(See the dropdown under the header: "Please select a specific version to download.")

+To try it out, you could start up a clean integration environment from this repo, and then install the plugin using that downloaded ZIP file.

-13. Create the new svn release tag
+14. Create the new svn release tag

 First, make sure `svn stat` is clean.
 We want to make sure that the trunk is all committed and clean before we take a snapshot of it for the release tag.